Bad Honnef Physics School on

 • Prof. Dr. Erich Becker (Leibniz-Institute of Atmospheric Physics, Kühlungsborn): Introduction to modelling atmospheric dynamics

-• Prof. Dr. Martin Dameris (German Aerospace Center (DLR), Wessling): Chemistry-Climate Modelling of the stratosphere
+• Prof. Dr. Martin Dameris (German Aerospace Center (DLR), Wessling): Introduction to stratospheric modelling

 • Dr. Axel Kleidon (Max-Planck-Institute of Biogeochemistry, Jena): Thermodynamics of the Earth system